diegopscode/start-react-redux/README.md

 # Start React Redux Upgraded 2018

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and modified be myself.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and modified by myself.

 ## Folder Structure